 How Much Weight Should a Woman Gain During Pregnancy?

-Packing on 9 to 13 kgs is ideal for women whose BMI (Body Mass Index) falls in the healthy range, gaining anywhere between 9 and 13 kgs is considered ideal.
-Find out whether you’re in the “normal weight” range by using a BMI calculator.
-If your BMI is too high, you’ll actually need to shed a few pounds to avoid complications and preterm labour during a pregnancy.
-According to the National Academies of Science, Engineering, and Medicine in 2009, here’s a chart that shows the ideal weight gain recommendations for mothers who are pregnant or planning to be.
+For a woman, whose body mass index (BMI) falls in the healthy range, gaining anywhere between 9 and 13 kgs is considered ideal.
+Find out whether you’re in the ‘normal weight’ range by using a BMI calculator.
+If your BMI is high, you’ll need to shed a few pounds to avoid complications and preterm labour during pregnancy.
+According to the National Academies of Science, Engineering, and Medicine in 2009, here’s a chart that shows the ideal weight gain recommendations for women who are pregnant or planning to be.

 |Target weight gain for a single pregnancy in Kgs